dolittle007/Awesome-Conformal-Prediction/README.md

 [A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification](https://people.eecs.berkeley.edu/~angelopoulos/publications/downloads/gentle_intro_conformal_dfuq.pdf)

-This is newest version of the super-popular tutorial on Conformal Prediction (over 3,500 stars on YouTube) now significantly expanded (2x), including advanced techniques such as covariate shift conformal, as well as a super fun history and literature review in Section 7.
+This is the newest version of the super-popular tutorial on Conformal Prediction (over 3,500 stars on YouTube) now significantly expanded (2x), including advanced techniques such as covariate shift conformal, as well as a super fun history and literature review in Section 7.

 [A Tutorial on Conformal Prediction](https://www.youtube.com/watch?v=nql000Lu_iE&t=1786s) by Anastasios Angelopoulos and Stephen Bates (2021) 🔥🔥🔥🔥🔥